H4HWV2011/msjarvis-public-docs/security/SOURCE_ACCESS.md

 2. Malware infiltrated 3 times through dependencies
 3. Ms. Jarvis integrates with MountainShares blockchain
 4. Quantum-resilient security requires controlled distribution of critical components

+Security is part of the polymathmatic axiom that power must be accountable to place and that systems must remain transparent and traceable; the bounty approach to hardening and improvement is therefore a polymathmatic design choice, not just an engineering one.

 **Transparency maintained:**
 - Architecture fully documented